gabrrodriguez/aws-cdk-demo/README.md

     at async exec4 (/opt/homebrew/lib/node_modules/aws-cdk/lib/index.js:509:54331)
 ```

+The research suggests that there is a potential that AWS Cloudformation will "forget" the assocaiated roles while attempting to delete a CF stack.
+This is a known issue referred to as "Zombie_Roles".

-To fix the issue first understand what is going on here.
+To fix the issue first understand what is going:

 > REFERENCE: [Medium](https://thewerner.medium.com/aws-cloud-formation-role-arn-aws-iam-xxx-is-invalid-or-cannot-be-assumed-14c17e1098e2)

-Then you will need to create a role with Delete permissions or reference an role that has these permissions and run the following command:
+Then fix the issue by creating or referencing a role with Delete permissions for AWS Cloudformation.
+Insert the ARN reference and the Stack name you are trying to delete into the AWS CLI command below:

 ```s
 aws cloudformation delete-stack --role-arn arn:aws:iam::551061066810:role/DeleteCloudFormationStack --stack-name AwsMicroservicesStack